drecali/til/javascript/bookmarklet-enable-right-click-selecting-text.md

 <details>
     <summary>Click here to find out why this is silly</summary>
 For some reasons, those websites are overly protective of their precious content.
-They're paranoid someone will steal it.
+They're paranoid that someone will steal it.
 This technique only prevents the most casual users copying and pasting text or images into a search engine, on social media, or on their blog.
 A slightly more motivated user could easily bypass these "protections" in mere seconds.
-This is because when a user browses a website, (pretty much) **all** the website's code is sent to the user.
-Once it's on their computer, they can do anything they want with it, including copy every bit of it.
+This is because when a user browses a website, (pretty much) <strong>all</strong> the website's code is sent to the user.
+Once it's on their computer, they can do anything they want, including copy every bit of it.
 These measures are silly because they make things more difficult for the most casual and innocent/harmless users while doing nothing to stop a more determined website/content thief.
 </details>

 ## User Story

-- When I'm browsing a website on the computer I want to be able to
+- When I'm browsing a website on the computer I want to be able to:
   - highlight to select any element I want.
   - right-click anywhere I damn well please.